Azure/Azure-TDSP-ProjectTemplate/Docs/README.md

 3. Reports related to data understanding, modeling
 4. Project management and planning docs
 5. Information obtained from a business owner or client about the project
-6. Docs and presentations prepared to share information about hte project
+6. Docs and presentations prepared to share information about the project